WVUHPC/Introduction-HPC/_episodes/14-compile.md

 ~~~
 {: .language-c}

-There are basically two ways to compile a code like this.
-For both we need to load the HDF5 library.
+There are two ways to compile a code like this.
+For both, we need to load the HDF5 library.
 Execute:

 ~~~
 $ module load lang/gcc/8.2.0 libs/hdf5/1.10.5_gcc82